Privacy Policy

 Who we share your personal information with and why

-Transfer of your information out of the EEA
+Transfer of your information out of the UK

-To deliver services to you, it is sometimes necessary for us to share your personal information outside the European Economic Area (EEA), for example:
+To deliver services to you, it is sometimes necessary for us to share your personal information outside the United Kingdom (UK), for example:

 Such countries do not have the same data protection laws as the United Kingdom and EEA.
 Any transfer of your personal information will be subject to appropriate or suitable relevant safeguards.